valory-xyz/open-autonomy/docs/guides/register_packages_on_chain.md

-In addition to the {{open_autonomy}} and the {{open_aea}} frameworks, Autonolas has an **on-chain protocol** that provides primitives to create, operate and secure agent services on a blockchain.
+The Autonolas ecosystem has an **on-chain protocol** that provides primitives to create, operate and secure agent services on a blockchain.
 It also provides a mechanism that incentivizes their creation and rewards developers and service operators proportionally for their efforts to support the growth of the Autonolas ecosystem.

 The **on-chain registry** is a collection of ERC721 smart contracts (eventually deployed on all major blockchains) that handle the lifecycle of **packages** (that is, agent components, agents and agent services) within the on-chain protocol.
 These contracts store a representation of the code developed in the form of an NFT.